catseye/Robin/README.markdown

 * Finish implementing execution trace by adding a `-t` flag to the implementation, and possibly making it prettier.

+* Allow the implementation to use a configuration file to specify which files (and where) to load for which modules.

 ### Awesomeness ###